 How do you use frozen tofu in curry?

 To freeze tofu, take it out of its package, drain it, cut it into dice or slabs, and freeze it.
-To thaw, let it in the fridge overnight, or thaw in the microwave.
-Then pat dry excess water with paper towels and throw into the curry, as described in the recipe.
+Let it in the fridge overnight, or thaw in the microwave.
+Then pat excess dry water with paper towels and throw into the curry, as described in the recipe.

-Is it worth it? to be honest, we never do it.
+Is it worth it?
+We never do it.
 It just takes too much thinking and prepping for us.
-But if you are curious you should definitely try.
+But if you are curious, you should try.

 Want an even creamier curry?

-Let the curry simmer for longer than 20 minutes, and up to 30 or even more.
+Let the curry simmer for longer than 20 minutes and up to 30 or even more.
 Just make sure your veggies don't overcook.
-If you are planning to make a thicker and creamier tofu curry by letting simmer for longer, then add the vegetables a little later.
+If you plan to make a thicker and creamier tofu curry by letting it simmer for longer, add the vegetables a little later.

 Store leftovers in the fridge for up to 3 - 4 days, best in an airtight container.
 Reheat in a pot on the stovetop, adding a dash of water, or in the microwave.